7LFB/QAP/myDatasets/readme-dataset.md

         - tile-31-x-y.png

  # Dataloader
-  - myTileDataset.py
-  - myPromptTileDataset.py
-  - mySlideDataset.py
-  - myPromptSlide.py
+  - myPromptAugTileDataset.py (used for tile processing)
+  - myPromptSlideDataset.py (used for wsi processing)